-Need some heart themed math activity for your preschool Valentine’s centers?
+Need a Valentine’s Day math activity for your preschool math centers?
 This measurement activity for preschoolers teaching size matching and sequencing, and it includes a free printable to add to your Valentine’s math centers.

-Teach Size Matching & Sequencing with Measurement Activity for Preschoolers
+Teach Size Sequencing with Measurement Activity for Preschoolers

 I don’t know if it was the heart cookie cutters or the “new” math tray, but my preschoolers love this measurement activity and are always asking, “You know, the wood box with the hearts in it?
 Can I do that activity right now?”